 That is so NOT ok!

-Posted on May 31, 2016, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, Credible Allegations of Fraud, Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Eligibility, Medicaid Providers, Medicare RAC, NC, NCTracks, North Carolina, OAH, Office of Administrative Hearings, PCG, Petitions for Contested Cases, Post-Payment Reviews, Public Consulting Group, Public Consulting Group, RAC, RAC Audits, Reconsideration Reviews and tagged 3 year look-back period, 42 C.F.R. § 455.508(f), 42 USC 1396(a)(42), ACA, Administrative Law Judge, Administrative Remedies, Affordable Care Act, ALJ, Code of Federal Regulations, Defenses to Medicaid Overpayment, Dental Medicaid Providers, Department of Health and Human Services, DHHS, limitations on RACs, Medicaid, Medicaid for Pregnant Women, Medicaid Overpayments, MPW, NCTracks, PCG, Public Consulting Group, RAC, RAC audit limitations, RAC Audits, RAC program, Recovery Audit Contractor.
+Posted on May 31, 2016, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Credible Allegations of Fraud, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Eligibility, Medicaid Providers, Medicare and Medicaid Provider Audits, Medicare RAC, NC, NC DHHS, NCTracks, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Public Consulting Group, RAC, RAC Audits, Reconsideration Reviews and tagged 3 year look-back period, 42 C.F.R. § 455.508(f), 42 USC 1396(a)(42), ACA, Administrative Law Judge, Administrative Remedies, Affordable Care Act, ALJ, Code of Federal Regulations, Defenses to Medicaid Overpayment, Dental Medicaid Providers, Department of Health and Human Services, limitations on RACs, Medicaid, Medicaid for Pregnant Women, Medicaid Overpayments, MPW, NC DHHS, NCTracks, PCG, Public Consulting Group, RAC, RAC audit limitations, RAC Audits, RAC program, Recovery Audit Contractor.
 Bookmark the permalink.
 Leave a comment.